-GEZA SCHOEN, of chemistry, smell and art
+GEZA SCHOEN, chemistry, smell, and art

 Escentric Molecules, a project developed by the Berlin-based olfactory artist Geza Schoen is a project that highlights the still unfairly ignored Iso E Super aroma-molecule known for its velvety and cocooning effect.
 The chemical was created in the IFF laboratory in 1973 and used from there on as a common background ingredient in many perfumes.
 Despite that, the molecule itself still remained unknown outside the world of perfumery up until this day.